farmOS/farmOS-community-blog/posts/2023/installing-farmos-on-ddev-with-composer/index.md

 Another issue with development and production environments based on the official farmOS Docker images is that many use-cases quickly outgrow the default set of modules and site configuration.
-In some cases, one can work around that with a deep understanding of Docker and/or Docker compose, but such environments can be fragile to updates and more challenging to document, share, and recreate in a team context.
+In some cases, one can work around that with a deep understanding of Docker and/or Docker Compose, but such environments can be fragile to updates and more challenging to document, share, and recreate in a team context.

 DDEV offers a refreshing experience for local development of farmOS in Docker - consider trying it out!